 Design philosophy is illustrated in Fig. 4 and the subsequent design steps to be followed are given in 5.3.1 to 5.3.5, 5.4 and 5.5.

 5.3.1 The static pile formula based on the ground parameters as per IS 2911 can be used for estimation of ultimate load capacity.
-The provision made in IS 2911 (Parts 1/Sec 1 to 4) as applicable should be followed for the design and construction of piles unless otherwise stated.
+The provision made in IS 2911 (Part 1/Sec 1) to (Part 1/Sec 4) as applicable should be followed for the design and construction of piles unless otherwise stated.
 The procedure for pile load testing should be as per IS 2911 (Part 4).
 Information obtained (load-settlement response) from pile load test shall be interpreted by geotechnical engineer to arrive at the allowable load with reference to a particular settlement.
 Pile loads and moment for the structural design of the piles should be considered.

 5.3.2 The stability and capacity of raft based on the ground parameters as per IS 6403 and IS 2950 (Part 1) can be estimated.
 The provision made in IS 2950 (Part 1) should be followed for the design and construction of raft foundation unless otherwise stated.
 For estimation of raft settlement, the guidance given in IS 8009 (Part 1) may be used.
 However, the calculation of settlement for entire CPRF system will be different as described in subsequent section of this standard.
 Raft moment and shear forces for structural design of raft should be considered.